BensonB12/benson-bird-redx-fe-test/DECISIONS.md

 - Debouncing the search
 - Browser caching
 - Server caching
+- It is not on my list, but pagination I am feeling like is the last big push for effectiveness and scalable code

 ## Tasks I would do with more time (in order-ish), or maybe re-evaluated the infustracture/needs in a different way

+- Using 'suspense'.
+I am familiar with it in 'suspenseQueries' but not quite confodent to utilize it well here.
+I need more research/time to implement the 'suspense' advantages of React Router V7
+- Tests.
+Both unit and integration tests are the next thing.
+I think they are very important, but because no where did it mention tests, and tests do take up a good chunk of time...
+I chose pagination over them.
+- Rate limiting.
+I would have use LRUCache to keep track of IP's and then turned them away if they broke our limit
+- Create a form to edit users.
+I initially had this idea when making each user a card that is clickable (they are just links to email them) and I would use zod and conform to make it quicker and easier.
+Ultimately I would have spent a lot of time creating endpoints, and I was having a lot of fun learning/enhancing my UX/UI skills.
+  - The form would look like a pencil icon they would click, and it would pop out into a modal
+- Maybe changing the 'user' variable names to 'lead' because the audience is looking at these as 'leads'.
+I decided not to change to leads in the dev mode because attribute wise — they are more of users.
+I also look at this like I am working on code attached to more, and the highest dictator would be consistency throughout.
 - As seen in comments, I also didn't do caching that tells the client what the server is caching
 - Skipped Redis, it would be awesome scalability wise, making distributed systems very happy and sharing cache, but that is too big for the time I have